A Hybrid Communication Approach for Metadata Exchange in Geo-Distributed Fog Environments: Evaluation

 \subsubsection{Task Completion}

 We show the influence of the node density on the mean total number of completed tasks in \cref{fig:density_completed}.
-With lesser maximum space between two nodes is the average number of completed tasks increases, as the number of pool members tends to be higher for a small maximum node distance, so that an overloaded edge node has more possibilities to redirect a task, i.e., the pool has a higher capacity in total.
-This also increases the probability that the receiver of the redirected task has sufficient capacities, which leads to a higher hit rate regarding a successful redirecting on the first attempt, where more tasks can be finished in the same time frame.
-The standard deviation rises with the maximum node distance as before in the context of the volume of gossip messages exchanged and can be traced back to the same cause.
-There is an anomaly for $d = 5$ that we attribute to the non-deterministic behavior of threads.
+More tasks are completed as maximum distance between two nodes increases, as larger maximum node distance leads to larger pools with higher total capacity.
+Redirected tasks are thus also more likely to be completed after the first redirection.
+Similarly, the standard deviation also rises with the maximum node distance.
+We attribute the anomaly at $d = 5$ to the non-deterministic behavior of threads.

-After considering the completed tasks, we also have to examine the metrics of redirected and escalated tasks.
 As depicted in \cref{fig:density_mean_redirected}, the mean number of escalated tasks is always greater than the average number of redirected tasks, i.e., in each tested scenario the shared capacities of an edge pool are mainly sufficient.
-Both metrics exhibit a parabola course.
-The more tasks are escalated, the fewer tasks are redirect and vice versa.
+The more tasks are escalated, the fewer tasks are redirected and vice versa.
+The frequency of task escalation compared to redirection increases with a growing maximum distance between the nodes.
 It is caused by the reduction of possible redirection options within an edge pool due to the more scattered distribution of nodes.
-If there are no suitable redirection options, the overloaded node has to escalate the task.
-The frequency of this situation increases with a growing maximum distance between the nodes.
-The anomaly for $d = 20$ is a consequence of the spatial restrictions of the distribution of nodes, which we explained before.

-The corresponding standard deviations (\cref{fig:density_sd_redirected}) tend to rise with a growing maximum space between nodes.
+The anomaly for $d = 20$ is again a consequence of the spatial restrictions of the distribution of nodes.
+The corresponding standard deviations tend to rise with a growing maximum space between nodes.
 An irregularity can only be observed for $d = 5$, where the mean number of escalated tasks increases but simultaneously the associated standard deviation decreases.
-We could not identify a clear reason for this behavior.
-Hence, we performed three control measurements (with $n = 5$ iterations each) but this phenomenon persisted.
-It is probably a side effect of the chosen standard distance between edge pools, which is also 5 geographical units.
-Apart from this anomaly, the course of both curves can be explained by the previously mentioned reasons in this section, and the more even distribution of tasks in an edge pool for low node distances, which is based on the resulting higher number or density of pool members.
+This phenomenon persisted in control measurements and is likely a side effect of the standard edge pool distance of 5 geographical units.